JcBornard/Wiki_VHCD/VD/ExposedFunctions.md

 - ***Strategy***
 - ***isImmediate***

-Adds the following goals to the Virtual Driver
+Adds the following goal to the Virtual Driver
 - Follow ***Strategy*** for the next junction

 ```cpp